 With health comes higher levels of willpower and it’s also easier to discipline ourselves to follow through with our actions.
-There are often less excuses and we can work with more purpose and intention throughout the day.
+There are often fewer excuses and we can work with more purpose and intention throughout the day.

 Health is something that we should never take for granted.
-With it, we can optimize our productivity levels throughout the week, but without it everything becomes an endless struggle that drains motivation and leads to hours of lost productivity.
+With it, we can optimize our productivity levels throughout the week, but without it, everything becomes an endless struggle that drains motivation and leads to hours of lost productivity.

 Use Your Commute Time Effectively

 How many hours do you typically spend per week commuting to and from work, or to and from meetings and appointments?
-For most people this adds up to possibly 5 hours per week if not more.
+For most people, this adds up to possibly 5 hours per week if not more.
 Just imagine what you could potentially get done within that 5 hour period.
 Could you potentially utilize that time in more productive ways?
-Of course you could.
+Of course, you could.

-If you drive a car to and from work then you could for instance listen to audio books that help you develop essential soft skills to improve your effectiveness and efficiency on the job.
+If you drive a car to and from work then you could, for instance, listen to audio books that help you develop essential soft skills to improve your effectiveness and efficiency on the job.
 Or you could even learn a new language or listen back to the details of a meeting you recorded earlier.
-If on the other hand you take public transport, then you have more flexibility to catch up with work on your laptop, or watch videos that can help you learn more about a work related activity or skill.
+If on the other hand, you take public transport, then you have more flexibility to catch up with work on your laptop or watch videos that can help you learn more about a work-related activity or skill.

 Utilizing your time in this way can literally save you an entire workday of “on the job activity”.
-However, the key of course is understanding your priorities and your highest value activities and then deciding how you might be able to use your commute time most effectively to make progress in these areas.
+However, the key, of course, is understanding your priorities and your highest value activities and then deciding how you might be able to use your commute time most effectively to make progress in these areas.

 Plan to Arrive Early

 Arriving early shows that you are in control of your time and schedule.
 It also means that you are considerate of other people’s time.
 In fact, productive people are never too busy to arrive a little earlier than planned.
 They understand that when commuting there might be delays, and so they plan ahead of time to arrive early.
-And if they need to wait for the other party to arrive, then they of course use their waiting time in productive ways…
+And if they need to wait for the other party to arrive, then they, of course, use their waiting time in productive ways…

 Use Waiting Time Wisely